derrickorama/post-install/README.md

-# Tested on fresh install of Ubuntu 13.10
+# Tested on fresh install of Ubuntu 14.04

-I have confirmed that this works on a fresh install of Ubuntu 13.10 (my OS of choice).
+I have confirmed that this works on a fresh install of Ubuntu 14.04 (my OS of choice).

-**This assumes**

-* You chose to download all updates during Ubuntu installation
-* You chose to install 3rd party software during Ubuntu installation

 # What this does